David Means: Work

 Contemporary Authors writes: "With Means's second collection, Assorted Fire Events: Stories, he was compared favorably to such esteemed writers as Raymond Carver and Alice Munro and praised by critics for his sharp prose."
 James Wood, in The London Review of Books notes that "Means' language offers an exquisitely precise and sensuous register of an often crazy American reality.
 Sentences gleaming with lustre are sewn through the stories.
 One will go a long way with a writer possessed of such skill.
 You can hear the influence of Flannery O'Connor in Means' prose: in the scintillating shiver of the beautiful imagery, in the lack of sentimentality, in the interest in grotesque violence, and gothic tricksterism."
 Eileen Battersby in The Irish Times has compared Means' work to that of Eudora Welty and John Cheever.
+Story consultant Robert McKee said, "David Means writes short stories, I suspect, because his arsenal of prose techniques is so diverse, he needs hundreds of tellings to explore them all."

-His first novel is Hystopia.
-It was long listed for the Man Booker Prize in 2016.
+His first novel Hystopia was long listed for the Man Booker Prize in 2016.